salarcode/ASProxy/ASProxy/Readme.txt

 	*- Create a subdomain and copy all files there.

 Administration UI Installation:
-	Just copy the "admin" folder from inside of "AdminUI" folder to the server where you have installed ASProxy.
+	Just copy the "admin" folder from inside of "AdminUI" folder to the server, where you have installed ASProxy.
 	In other word the folder "admin" should be along with "web.config", "bin" and other ASProxy files.

 Important: